“Placemaking is about turning a place you can’t wait to get through into one you never want to leave.”

 Colfax Avenue and the Mayfair Town Center will accommodate some of Denver’s future growth.
 We’re working to create a 21st century main street and town center that serves area neighborhoods with places and things people need to make life better.

-In 2017, we partnered with other Colfax BIDs to advocate general obligation bond-funded pedestrian improvements.
+In 2017, we partnered with other Colfax BIDs to advocate for general obligation bond-funded pedestrian improvements.
 The $20 million project, approved by the voters, will address safety concerns and add streetscape elements to Colfax, from Monaco to Sheridan Boulevard.
 Our district streetscape plan is designed to make the area more attractive, safer and easier to get around for the thousands of people who work, live, shop and socialize on Colfax.
 Here’s a project summary.
-Construction is tentatively scheduled to start in 2020.
+The City is designing these improvements along with Bus Rapid Transit improvements.
+In the meantime, the City has installed pedestrian safety features at 15 intersections along Colfax Avenue, including at Monaco, Krameria and Hudson Streets in our district.
+These safety improvements from Denver Public Works will shorten crossing distances, slow down vehicle turning speeds, create pedestrian refuge space, and help drivers see pedestrians crossing the roadway.
+More information here.

 Bus Rapid Transit